-Know what to expect: Mortgage Brokers and Mortgage Bankers
+Know what to expect: Mortgage Brokers vs. Mortgage Bankers

-When it comes to finding a mortgage loan, you should know the difference between a mortgage broker and a loan officer.
-Because a new home is the outcome of the work of both mortgage broker and loan officer, it's common to confuse the two.
-Yet recognizing the ways they differ is advantageous to the mortgage loan process.
+Either a mortgage broker or a mortgage banker may help you when you work on your application for a mortgage .
+Because a new home is the outcome of the work of both mortgage broker and mortgage banker, it's easy to confuse them.
+However, recognizing the differences between them will be helpful to the mortgage loan process.

-The biggest difference between a mortgage broker and a loan officer is that the latter is employed by a lending institution (a bank, credit union, or others) to market and process loans only originated from that institution.
-There may be a wide variety of loans types to choose from, but all are programs of that particular lender.
+The main difference between a mortgage broker and a loan officer is that the latter is employed by a lending institution (a bank, credit union, or others) to process loans solely originated from that institution.
+While a mortgage banker may market quite a range of loans, they will be programs of that specific lender.

 Looking for mortgage advice?
-We'd be thrilled to talk about your mortgage needs!
+We can assist you!
 Call us at